 Call now to schedule an appointment for our FREE CONSULTATION.
 Call: 417.883.6898

-We will provide you with all of the information necessary to assist you in making an informed decision regarding you or your family’s oral health needs.
+We will provide you with all the information necessary to assist you in making an informed decision regarding your or your family’s oral health needs.

-And yes, all of this is complementary, done at no charge to you, and free of any obligations.
+And yes, all of this is complimentary, done at no charge to you, and free of any obligations.
 Just call us to make an appointment for your FREE CONSULTATION.